Alessandro1103/obsidian/Vault1/Zettelkasten/Homework1.md

 ## Gaussian methods

-Included into the set of all the resolution model, I tried the Gaussian method to see if a stochastic process can obtain different result, since in probabilistic classification the test predictions take the form of class probabilities.
-In practical applòication one may well seek a class guess, which can be obtained as the solution to a decision problem
+Within the realm of resolution models, I explored the Gaussian method to ascertain if a stochastic process could yield diverse results.
+In probabilistic classification, test predictions adopt the guise of class probabilities.
+In practical applications, one often seeks a class prediction, achievable as the resolution to a decision problem.
+This problem involves predictive probabilities and a specification of the consequences tied to making particular predictions, encapsulated within the loss function.

 ---